 CSS Grid introduced a new measurement unit to the world.
 It’s actually a new type of flexible unit called Fr unit.
-The meaning of Fr is Fractional Unit, where 1fr represents a fraction of the available space.
+The meaning of Fr is Fractional Unit, where 1fr represents a fraction of the available space within a grid container.

-Below you’ll find two examples of using the fr unit.
-Prior to that, It is vital to understand that the elements themselves (the grid items) in these examples are positioned on the grid using the grid areas property as follows:
+Below are two examples demonstrating the use of the fr unit.
+Before diving in, it’s important to note that the grid items in these examples are positioned using the grid areas property as follows:

 .grid-wrap {